xyzzyspoonshift1/movies-recommend/README.md

 The concepts used are -

-Cosine similarity
+1. Cosine similarity
-Count Vectors
+2. Count Vectors
-Porter Stemmer
+3. Porter Stemmer
-Stop words
+4. Stop words

+Finally deployed on the render ([url](https://movies-recommend-rij.onrender.com/))